-The Mountains to Sound Greenway Education Program brings an educator into 4th - 10th grade classrooms in King County schools to teach inquiry-based science curriculum, takes students on a field study trip to a nearby forest, and/or provides an ecological restoration component, all with the goal of teaching about the challenge of sustaining a healthy, natural environment in balance with the needs of a growing population.
-We engage students to think critically about real life problems, asking questions such as: What is the best way to use the last forest lands bordering the city?
-How does urban development affect the life-cycle of salmon?
-Each year, over 3,000 students participate in classroom lessons and over 2,500 student go on field study trips.
+The Mountains to Sound Greenway Education Program brings an educator into 4th - 12th grade classrooms in King County schools to teach inquiry-based science curriculum, takes students on a field study trip to a nearby forest, and/or provides an ecological restoration component, all with the goal of teaching about the challenge of sustaining a healthy, natural environment in balance with the needs of a growing population.
+We engage students to think critically about real life problems, asking questions such as: What is the best way to use the last forestlands bordering the city?
+How does urban development affect the life cycle of salmon?
+Each year, over 5,000 students participate in the Greenway's Education Program.

 - Activity Guide (available online to download) with materials & DVD

-- In-class Lesson taught by a Mountains to Sound Greenway teacher
+- In-class Lesson taught by a Mountains to Sound Greenway educator

-- Optional Stewardship Extension/Ecological Restoration Event: Ecological restoration events are available for schools after participation in the education program.
+- Optional Stewardship Extension/Ecological Restoration Event: Stewardship events are available for schools after participation in the education program.